arvopaukkunen/Construction/Arduino/General/proto_project1.md

 We have had a brief discussion of shields, so let’s proceed to discuss the MKR IoT Carrier, which provides additional capabilities.

-# Working with the MKR IoT Carrier
-The MKR IoT Carrier is designed for the MKR board to be attached on top of it.
-It comes with the following sensors:

-    Five capacitive touch sensors
-    A temperature, humidity, and barometric pressure sensor A six-axis inertial measurement unit
-    A color detection sensor
-    A gesture sensor

-It also has an OLED display, two onboard relays, two analog Grove connectors, and one I2C Grove connector.
-You can see the MKR IoT Carrier in this video: https://packt.link/sfncm.

-Let’s work with the MKR IoT Carrier to collect sensor data.